-I make functional, woodfired stoneware, intended to be enjoyed in everyday use.
-All pots are made on the wheel and are fired in a wood-fired, ‘Anagama’ style kiln.
-I use various ash and shino glazes and the pots record the passage of the flame with flashing and melted deposits of fly-ash.
+I make functional, woodfired stoneware and porcelain, intended to be enjoyed in everyday use.
+All pots are thrown on the wheel and are fired in a wood-fired, ‘Anagama’ style kiln over three days.

 BuyDesign, Harestanes, nr.
 Jedburgh, Scottish Borders

 For up to date information about courses offered, events and exhibitions please see my website.